-find start\directory test options criteria\to\match action\to\perform\on\results find . -name "pg174.txt"
+find start\directory test options criteria\to\match action\to\perform\on\results

 Let us see some examples.
 The most common usage of find is to find a file by name:

 The above command will search for files named pg174.txt (-name pg174.txt) in the current directory (.).
 Note that find will search inside all directories inside the current working directory.
 You can specify any starting directory.
 For example, /home: